canonical/vanilla-framework/docs/en/patterns/navigation.md

     View example of the full width navigation pattern
 </a>

-Tip: You can change the breakpoint in which the menu changes to a small screen menu by adjusting the `$breakpoint-navigation-threshold` in `_settings_breakpoints.scss`.
+Tip: You can change the breakpoint at which the menu changes to a small screen menu by adjusting the `$breakpoint-navigation-threshold` in `_settings_breakpoints.scss`.